 - Levels of alanine aminotransferase (ALT) and aspartate aminotransferase (AST) may be elevated in cholecystitis or with common bile duct obstruction (CBD)

-- Amylase / lipase tests are used to evaluate pancreatitis; as well as amylase may also be slightly elevated in acute cholecystitis.
+- Amylase/lipase tests are used to evaluate pancreatitis, and amylase may also be slightly elevated in acute cholecystitis.

 - The level of alkaline phosphatase may be elevated (25% of patients with cholecystitis)